abhinav7693ngh/Domes.js/README.md

     const my_Singly_Linked_List = new domes.SinglyLinkedList();
 ```

-> *Keep in mind - All values are accepted apart from Undefined and null.*
+> ***Keep in mind - All values are accepted apart from Undefined and null.
+Objects with some undefined values for some corresponding keys can be stored but cannot be searched/deletes using methods involving passing value as parameter instead you can use index methods.
+But Object with null values can be stored and can be searched/deletes normally using both value as well as index methods.***

 > Parameter number/alphabet can be derived as argument number.
 E.g. 1/a means first argument, 2/b means 2nd argument... etc.